Can You Get Social Security Disability or SSI for Bursitis?

 • bony destruction.

-Also, to meet this listing, your bursitis must cause chronic pain or stiffness that limits your ability to walk or use your arms effectively.
-And your medical evidence should include X-rays, MRIs, or CT scans that show an abnormality like joint dislocation or ankylosis.
+In order to meet this listing, your bursitis must also cause chronic pain or stiffness that limits your ability to walk or use your arms effectively.
+Your medical evidence should include X-rays, MRIs, or CT scans that show an abnormality like joint dislocation or ankylosis.
 Ankylosis can also be diagnosed through the use of lab tests.

 How Do You Prove That Bursitis Limits Your Activity?